arttemiuss43/carthook-task/README.md

 ### Caching API calls

-All API data are stored in the local database which can be updated with `api:sync` artisan command.
+All API data is stored in the local database which can be updated with `api:sync` artisan command.
 Various synchronization tasks like fetching users, posts and comments are split into steps and separated into different classes from that command.
 It's also possible to specify how many first resources to fetch.
 This command is executed every hour if scheduler is set up properly.
 The command executes for roughly 1.1 seconds